roeger/icaps25.github.io/content/organization/roles_and_guidelines.md

 If a manuscript causes reaction along the lines of "this can't work or won't make a difference", then the matter does not belong to the  realm of novelty, but that of quality, which we address below.

-### Clarity
+### Clarity of Presentation

-The conventions in paper structure are just that, conventions, but they serve a purpose.
-Namely, provide orientation to the reader about what kind of content is going to be found where.
-For instance, the following are to our mind, clear instances of "lack of clarity":
+Clarity in scientific communications is perhaps best conveyed in the negative.
+The following are to our mind, clear instances of "lack of clarity":

  - The abstract is very long yet leaves out important parts of the paper other than related work.